COURSE TASKS (GRADED AND NOT GRADED) FOR MATH 116

 The Module Quizzes require a 100% on the Syllabus Review.

 You must take the Final Exam in a CSN Testing Center.
 You MUST make an appointment to take the Final Exam.
-You MUST show an UNEXPIRED picture identification with your name, date of birth, and signature included otherwise you will not be tested.
+You MUST show a driver's license or an official state ID, military ID, or a passport.
+All must be UNEXPIRED.
+Otherwise you will NOT be tested!
 The instructor WILL NOT accept excuses such as "I lost my ID" or "My ID was stolen" or "I didn't have time to go to the DMV".

 The Final Exam requires a 100% on the Syllabus Review.